-Activities will sanitize all furniture and other areas that may have been touched during visit (including elevator during transport).
-Activities will also assist with hand hygiene with resident.
+Staff member supervising the visit will sanitize all furniture and other areas that may have been touched during visit (including elevator during transport).
+Staff member supervising the visit will also assist with hand hygiene with resident.

 41. WHAT IS THE ALLOWABLE NUMBER OF VISITORS PER RESIDENT BASED ON THE CAPABILITY TO MAINTAIN SOCIAL DISTANCING AND INFECTION CONTROL?